 This summer I felt like I had a part-time job brewing kombucha.
 In the heat and unusual humidity, I had to brew and bottle every four days or even every three!
 I love kombucha but can (and should) drink only so much.

 If you need a break from brewing or want to go on a vacation (please take me with you), you can make a SCOBY hotel.
 Simply prepare your tea as usual for kombucha—brew, sweeten, cool, innoculate—and add all your SCOBYs.
-Cover the vessel with a cloth and let the tea sit for up six to eight weeks.
+Cover the vessel with a cloth and let the tea sit for up to six weeks.
 At that point, make a new hotel for your hungry SCOBYs.
 Like all living creatures, they will need some food to survive.
 At any point, remove a SCOBY or two to brew more tea when you feel ready to get back into the kombucha rhythm.

 After you move the SCOBYs to their new hotel, you’ll have strong vinegar.
 I LOVE that I no longer buy vinegar (it’s the little things in life…).
 I use either my scrap vinegar or my kombucha vinegar.
 In fact, in The Art of Fermentation Sandorkraut writes that lab tests have found that vinegar and kombucha mothers are identical.